TheWatcher/twscript/README.md

 [^2]: Note that doing this does have the downside that the version of the osm included with your mission will not get any bugfixes or updates unless you repackage your mission.
-Another, albeit less reliable method is to simply state that players must install the .osm in their Thief2 directory - but if you do that, expect to run into problems if players do not follow the instructions!
+Another, albeit less reliable, method is to simply state that players must install the .osm in their Thief2 directory - but if you do that, expect to run into problems if players do not follow the instructions!